rodoard/harmonia-ui-prototype/README.md

 ## 🌟 Sacred Design Philosophy

 This interface embodies the principle that technology can be a conduit for meaningful human experience.
-The **scenario-based exploration system** allows users to witness different aspects of collective resonance, from individual contemplation to full community coherence.

-### **Ritual Cycle Meaning:**
-- **Queueing**: Individual souls gathering in sacred space
-- **Formation**: Community bonds forming through shared intention
-- **Coherence**: Peak collective resonance and unity
-- **Dissolving**: Gentle release and integration of the experience

-### **NEW: Exploration Philosophy:**
-- **Solitary Resonance**: Honors individual spiritual practice
-- **Corridor Formation**: Celebrates emerging connections
-- **Coherence Event**: Witnesses full collective transformation

 ## 🎯 Performance & Optimization